view-a-LOD/Valeros/README.md

 <a href="https://lodpilot.kasteelamerongen.nl/" target="_blank">![image](https://github.com/user-attachments/assets/93450639-4a0b-4a28-8db8-05eff3bd2257)</a>

 > [!WARNING]
 > This project is actively being developed, but not yet ready for production.
-For the latest development version, please check the [RAZU fork](https://github.com/Regionaal-Archief-Zuid-Utrecht/Valeros-RAZU/tree/develop).
+For the latest development version, please check the [development branch](https://github.com/view-a-LOD/Valeros/tree/develop).

 Valeros allows **easy setup of a faceted search Linked Open Data viewer**, working across ontologies and organizations out-of-the-box.
 It is designed to be flexible and configurable, allowing you to tweak how, where, and when to show data to your end users.
 As a front-end/client-side viewer, it is simple and cheap to host and deploy.
 As a back-end, it uses Elasticsearch for efficient search and filtering, and (optionally) SPARQL for asynchronous enrichment of search results.